 At this point, the box bottom left will display ‘Network Idle’.

-the ‘Record’ button, the button goes red and displays ‘Stop’, and the box below now says ‘Network up’.
+Now just press the ‘Record’ button, the button goes red and displays ‘Stop’, and the box below now says ‘Network up’.
 Congratulations – you are now audio webcasting.
 You can hear the stream here www.audiominutes.com/guest.

 Now position the Go-Mic in the middle of your table and try a test broadcast using the Guest account to check audio levels – when recording you should see the level indicator (bottom right) going from -30 dB up to -0dB.